sersoft-gmbh/swifty-docs-action/README.md

 ### `output`

-The path to the output folder.
+The path to the output directory.

 ## Example Usage